rubyaustralia/ruby-event-guides/rubyretreat/venue.md

 * [ElixirCamp](http://elixir.camp)
 * [Web Directions](http://www.webdirections.org)

-If at all possible, steer clear of running a Rails Camp in direct competition with these events - and ideally have a few weeks, if not a month, gap between any of the camp events.
+If at all possible, steer clear of running a Retreat in direct competition with these events - and ideally have a few weeks, if not a month, gap between your event and any others on this list.

 ### Location

-Camp locations have historically been within an hour or so from the nearest city and/or airport - ideally, somewhere easily accessible by cars and buses.
+Retreat locations have historically been within an hour or so from the nearest city and/or airport - ideally, somewhere easily accessible by cars and buses.
 Sometimes other modes of transport have been required (e.g. ferries) - which can add to the sense of adventure, but also adds extra organising overhead for you.

 ### Accessibility